DieGrungeDie/Research-Methods---Carlos-Martinez-Pe-ate/RNALater Experiment/RnaLater.md

 ## Priming Procedure
 ### Preparation
 #### Custom Adaptors
-Custom-built to prevent the mix of RNALater with Double Distilled Water (DDW) and maintain sterile conditions during priming.
+To Prevent the mix of RNALater with Double Distilled Water (DDW) and maintain sterile conditions during priming, build custom hose-luer lock adaptors, and connect them to the input and output of the 25-way valve.

 #### Disinfection
-Lines and adaptors were disinfected before the procedure by running NaClO 5% through the lines.
-Filter holders were disconnected from the PPS, disassembled, and all parts disinfected, washed, let dry, reassembled, and reconnected back to the PPS.
+- Disinfect lines and the custom-build adaptor before the priming procedure by running NaClO %5 through the lines.

+- Disconnect the filter holders from the PPS, disassemble and disinfect all parts, wash, let dry, reassemble, and reconnect back to the PPS.

 ### Filter Holder Disconnection and Line Flushing
 #### Disconnection
-The filter holders are disconnected from the base.
+- Disconnect the filter holders from the base.
 #### Flushing
-Both water-up and water-down lines of the filter holder were flushed with DDW to clean the 25 multi-port valves.
+- Flush the filter holder's water-up and water-down lines with DDW to clean the 25 multi-port valves.

 ### Reservoir Filling
 #### DDW Reservoirs
 - Number of filter holders: 12
-- Each reservoir was filled with 20 mL of DDW.
+- Fill these reservoirs with 20 mL of DDW.

 #### RNALater Reservoirs
 - Number of filter holders: 11
-- Each reservoir filled with 20 mL of RNALater.
+- Fill these reservoirs with 20 mL of RNALater.

 ### Priming with RNALater
-#### Pumping RNALater
+#### Priming with RNALater
-RNALater injected from the water-down line of the filter holder.
-Ensure the water-down line of the filter holder was free of air.
+- Inject the RNALater from the water-down line of the filter holder (the 25-way valve output).
+- Ensure the water-down line of the filter holder is free of air.

 #### Reservoir Cap Installation
-Installed the reservoir cap.
+- Install the reservoir cap.

 #### Lower Support Screen Installation

-Installed the lower support screen.
+- On top of the reservoir cap, install the lower support screen.

 #### Filter Installation
-Primed the filter with RNALater as it flowed into the filter holder.
+- Install the filter into the filter holder.

 #### Upper Support Screen Installation
-Installed the upper filter support screen, sandwiching the filter between the lower and upper support screens.
+- Install the upper filter support screen, sandwiching the filter between the lower and upper support screens.
 #### Line Filling
-Continued to pump RNALater into the filter holder until the water-up line was filled.
+-Inject the RNALater into the filter holder until the water-up line is filled.

 #### Valve Isolation
-The valve moved to the next port, isolating both lines and leaving the filter primed with RNALater, ready for the filtration process.
+- Move the 25-way valve to the next port, isolating both lines and leaving the filter primed with RNALater, ready for filtration.

 ### Priming with DDW
-Followed the same procedure as above, substituting RNALater with DDW.
+- Follow the same procedure as above, substituting RNALater with DDW.